 The Unified Planning Work Program (UPWP) is a federally required certification document describing the transportation planning activities to be undertaken in the Central Lane metropolitan area for a specific fiscal year or years.
 Development of the UPWP provides local agencies with an opportunity to identify transportation needs, objectives, and products.
-The UPWP sets priorities for regional transportation planning activities that are responsive to the goals set by the regional transportation plan and the federal mandates of the current transportation funding bill within the guidelines set by the U.S. Department of Transportation.
+The UPWP sets priorities for regional transportation planning activities that are responsive to the goals set by the regional transportation plan and the federal mandates of the current transportation funding bill within the guidelines set by the USDOT.